AysenUnlu/Weather-Application/README.md

 ## Limitations: ##

  Since the API key for google maps can not be acquired without giving credit card information, I used the default settings.
-Although it shows the user's location correctly, the map has not been downloaded correctly.
+Although it shows the user's location correctly, the map has not been downloaded properly.